StackStorm/ansible-st2/README.md

 > In order to access StackStorm Web UI, please don't forget to ensure that http/https ports are opened in your firewall system.

 ## Requirements
-At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, PostgreSQL, Mongo, nginx and OpenStack Mistral.
+At least 2GB of memory and 3.5GB of disk space is required, since StackStorm is shipped with RabbitMQ, Mongo and nginx.

 ## Installation
 ```sh